 The arrow side and other side is shown in the diagram given below;

-Whereas in AWS system the weld symbol for a weld is placed below the reference line and for a weld on the other side is shown above the line as shown in the figure given below; (NOTE: Dashed line is not used in AWS system).
+Whereas in the AWS system the weld symbol for a weld is placed below the reference line and for a weld on the other side is shown above the line as shown in the figure given below; (NOTE: Dashed line is not used in AWS system).

 In the ISO system symbols on the solid line always refer to the arrow side of the joint and symbols on the dashed line indicate a weld on the other side.
-The dashed line can be drawn either above or below the solid line but as per standard practice, dashed line is placed below the solid reference line.
+The dashed line can be drawn either above or below the solid line but as per standard practice, the dashed line is placed below the solid reference line.

 To bring more clarity about the arrow side and the other side in a fillet joint, please see the diagram given below;

-NOTE: If weld is made on both sides, as in a double fillet weld (or double groove), the dashed line can be omitted since the weld symbol is placed on both sides of the reference line or lines.
+NOTE: If the weld is made on both sides, as in a double fillet weld (or double groove), the dashed line can be omitted since the weld symbol is placed on both sides of the reference line or lines.
 Please see the diagram given below;

-In addition to the basic parts of a welding symbol i.e. Arrow line, Reference line and the tail certain elementary symbols are provided on the reference line.
-The elementary symbols may be complemented by Supplementary symbols, Dimensions and Complementary information.
+In addition to the basic parts of a welding symbol i.e. Arrow line, Reference line, and the tail certain elementary symbols are provided on the reference line.
+The elementary symbols may be complemented by Supplementary symbols, Dimensions, and Complementary information.